 Check out Ten Favorite Summer Tomato Salads (plus Honorable Mentions) for more amazing salad ideas for summer tomatoes!

-- 6 large garden tomatoes, preferably at least two colors of tomatoes
+- 6 large garden tomatoes (see notes)

 - 2/3 cup olive oil